 (a) An instrument concerning real or personal property may be recorded if it has been acknowledged, sworn to with a proper jurat, or proved according to law.

 (b) An instrument conveying real property may not be recorded unless it is signed and acknowledged or sworn to by the grantor in the presence of two or more credible subscribing witnesses or acknowledged or sworn to before and certified by an officer authorized to take acknowledgements or oaths, as applicable.

 (c) This section does not require the acknowledgement or swearing or prohibit the recording of a financing statement, a security agreement filed as a financing statement, or a continuation statement filed for record under the Business & Commerce Code.

 (d) The failure of a notary public to attach an official seal to an acknowledgment, a jurat, or other proof taken outside this state but inside the United States or its territories renders the acknowledgment, jurat, or other proof invalid only if the jurisdiction in which the acknowledgment, jurat, or other proof is taken requires the notary public to attach the seal.

 Thus, the real estate deed must be in writing and, if the parties intend on filing the deed in the public records, the deed must be signed by two witnesses or notarized.

 As noted by the surviving son in this case, a real estate deed is not invalidated as to the grantor and grantee even if the deed is not witnessed or notarized.
-The real estate deed just cannot be filed in the public records.
-The real estate deed does not have to be filed in the public records to be valid.
-The party to the unrecorded deed just runs the risk that a third party (such as a creditor without notice of the deed or a party who purchases the property for value) is able to obtain superior title to the real estate.
+The real estate deed just cannot be filed in the public records which does not affect its validity.
+The party to the unrecorded deed just runs the risk that a third party (such as a creditor without notice of the deed or a party who purchases the property for value) could obtain superior title to the real estate.